What Is Supplemental Life Insurance?

 Can you cash out your supplemental life insurance?

 Most supplemental life insurance plans offered through your job provide term coverage.
 This means it is only in effect for a limited period of time — typically until you leave the job — and does not offer a cash value that you can cash out at a later time.
+But you may be able to purchase a permanent supplement life policy — through a private insurer if your employer doesn’t offer one.
+This will allow you to build up a cash value in the policy which you can later borrow against or cash out.

 What happens to supplemental life insurance when you leave a job?

 If you have supplemental life insurance through your employer, it typically ends when you leave the job — and you cannot transfer it to another employer or cash out the plan.
+However, if you purchase a supplemental life policy through a private insurer, you can take it with you when you change or leave jobs.

 Please seek the advice of a qualified professional before making financial decisions.

-Last Modified: January 24, 2024
+Last Modified: November 14, 2024